 A mixture of open and closed questions

 This might sound like the very basics, but it is always the first area where organisations can become too comfortable.
-It is not un-heard of for Customer Success Managers/Account Managers or whoever the main customer contact is, to fall into less than desirable practices.
+It is not unheard of for Customer Success Managers/Account Managers or whoever the main customer contact is, to fall into less than desirable practices.

 This is where outsourced market research comes into its own…

-Effective market research can be a costly component to the marketing budget if the questioning methods used are not carefully managed.
-Closed questions will help generate answers that can be easily analysed and understood by use of a graph or table.
+Effective market research can be a costly component of the marketing budget if the questioning methods used are not carefully managed.
+Closed questions will help generate answers that can be easily analysed and understood by the use of a graph or table.
 However, closed questions are not great for probing the information that might be lying below the surface of the answer.

 Open questions usually begin with the words ‘who’, ‘what’, ‘when’, ‘why’ and ‘how’ as they give broader, more expansive answers.
 But too many open questions can lead to a huge amount of analysis work because the only way to extrapolate data is to tag certain keywords and build the anecdotal answers into a picture that is representative of what all the different respondents are saying.
 Using a mixture of open and closed questions offers the ideal opportunity to get a more complete picture that can be presented in the form of a simple report.

 A piece of market research using mainly closed questions, (these are the questions that generate a ‘yes’ or ‘no’ answer), or a piece of concrete data such as age groups, can be pulled together into a series of graphs, charts or tables.
 The answers will be easy to understand and concisely represented numerically.
-Usually the number of people researched for this kind of exercise will be high, and typically a piece of research using these methods will be referred to as quantitative market research.
+Usually, the number of people researched for this kind of exercise will be high, and typically a piece of research using these methods will be referred to as quantitative market research.

 Market research using open questions tend to have lower numbers of respondents involved, with the idea that with each one you’re getting more insight and deep diving on a particular subject matter which is then analysed in order to produce a report containing more textual, anecdotal or non-numerical information.
 This information will be called qualitative market research.

-Ideally a combination of the two will be used in particular for business to business market research as it offers the advantage that you can drill down on areas where a customer might have more to say.
+Ideally, a combination of the two will be used in particular for business to business market research as it offers the advantage that you can drill down on areas where a customer might have more to say.

 Companies that take the time to conduct regular market research will identify opportunities and problems as well as understanding competitive behaviour much more quickly than those that don’t.